 Intelligence and training

-Poodles are considered to be one of the most active dogs, and this means they require regular exercise every day.
-They are quite enthusiastic about trying new things and love to be kept busy playing.
+They are enthusiastic about trying new things and love being kept busy playing.

 Poodles love cold water and enjoy swimming.
 They also naturally have a retrieving instinct due to their ancestral heritage as hunting dogs.
 They also like taking long walks.